 Yes, you read that right.
 No other ingredients required.

-There are countless recipes out there for ways to use leftover sourdough starter but all of them require additional ingredients and most usually, additional flour.
+There are countless recipes out there for ways to use leftover sourdough starter (like these sourdough discard banana muffins that I love!) but all of them require additional ingredients and most usually, additional flour.

 That’s not what I’m looking for when I want to use up my sourdough discard.
 I don’t want to have to get out half my pantry and make something complex.